 The art of writing good consumer Pact tests is mostly about knowing what not to test.
 Getting this right will make the difference between Pact tests that are lightweight and helpful, and Pact tests that make you wish you'd stuck with integration testing.
-Your Pact tests should be as loose as they possibly can be, while still ensuring that the provider can't make changes that will break compatiblity with the consumer.
+Your Pact tests should be as loose as they possibly can be, while still ensuring that the provider can't make changes that will break compatibility with the consumer.

 It is easy to write brittle, unnecessarily strict, burdensome Pact tests if you don't know what you're doing.
 It's worth taking the time to make sure you understand what to focus on before starting to write Pact tests for real.